meltface-80/MusicD-Remote/README.md

 > The Roon API does not let third-party code navigate the Roon app itself, so the album detail view (art, tracks, action buttons) is rendered inside this UI.
 Tapping **Play Now** still plays through Roon on the zone you select.

+## Updates
+**v1.5.37** - Withbthis version I have been working on the labels section of the extension.
+I've changed the order to match labels and added a few extra tools to help.
+The biggest change is the :ro (read only) access to your local files.
+Why?
+If like me youbhave metadata including labels, this becomes the fast way to build the labels page.
+Its easily done if stored on the same server.
+For network shares, these will work once you `mnt` the share and then add its path to the docker build commands below.
+The choice is yours to add it or not.
+It's docker so needs to be added via terminal.

 ## Features

 - **Random album grid** — fills your screen with random picks from your full library, refreshed on demand